 \section{Conclusions}

-In this work we obtained, for the first time, an estimate of the accretion-to-jet energy conversion efficiency in a GRB by combining independent measurements of the jet energy (from multi-wavelength afterglow modelling) and of the disc mass (by applying a fitting formula based on a large suite of numerical simulations to the binary parameters inferred from gravitational wave parameter estimation).
-The resulting efficiency is rather low, $\eta\sim 10^{-3}$ (with large error bars), in agreement with expectations from both the \citet{Blandford1977} jet-launching mechanism (in presence of a predominantly toroidal magnetic field configuration in the disc right after the merger) and the $\nu\bar\nu$ annihilation mechanism, and it therefore does not allow for distinguishing between the two.
+In this work we obtained, for the first time, an estimate of the accretion-to-jet energy conversion efficiency in a GRB by combining independent measurements of the jet energy (from multi-wavelength afterglow modelling) and of the disc mass (by applying a fitting formula based on a large suite of numerical simulations to the binary parameters inferred from gravitational wave parameter estimations).
+The resulting efficiency is rather low, $\eta\sim 10^{-3}$ (with large error bars), in agreement with expectations from both the \citet{Blandford1977} jet-launching mechanism, in the presence of a predominantly toroidal magnetic field configuration in the disc right after the merger, and the $\nu\bar\nu$ annihilation mechanism; the efficiency therefore does not allow us to distinguish between the two.
 Future applications of this method to a larger number of systems with well-measured gravitational wave parameters and well-sampled jet afterglows, together with improved disc mass predictions from numerical relativity simulations of binary neutron star mergers, will reduce the uncertainty in the efficiency and reveal its distribution among different systems.
-Such distribution could be the key to distinguish between the two candidate jet-launching mechanisms, due to the likely different dependencies on the disc and BH remnant properties: while the efficiency in both mechanisms increases with the BH spin, the dependence on the disc mass is likely different in the two scenarios.
-In the $\nu\bar\nu$ case, a higher disc mass favours a higher initial accretion rate, which extends the duration of the high-neutrino-luminosity phase (\S\ref{sec:nunu}).
-In the Blandford-Znajek case, on the other hand, the role of disc mass is less clear: depending on the origin of the material that forms the disc (either resulting from the tidal disruption of one or both the neturon stars, or from other processes that take place during and immediately after the merger), the seed magnetic field configuration in the disc could be different, eventually affecting the efficiency \citep{Christie2019}.
-While a detailed investigation of such dependence is out of the scope of this work, we expect it to differ significantly from the $\nu\bar\nu$ case.
-This could therefore constitute the basis to distinguish the two mechanisms through the application of the method described in this work to a large sample of events.
-Independently of this, polarimetric observations of the SGRB prompt emission and potentially of the reverse shock in the early afterglow phase \citep{Lamb2019revshock} could reveal the degree of magnetization in the jet, which can provide further insights on the jet launching mechanism.
+Such a distribution could be the key to distinguishing between the two candidate jet-launching mechanisms due to the likely different dependencies on the disc and BH remnant properties: While the efficiency in both mechanisms increases with the BH spin, the dependence on the disc mass is likely different in the two scenarios.
+In the $\nu\bar\nu$ case, a higher disc mass favours a higher initial accretion rate, which extends the duration of the high neutrino luminosity phase (Sect. \ref{sec:nunu}).
+In the BZ case, on the other hand, the role of disc mass is less clear: Depending on the origin of the material that forms the disc -- either resulting from the tidal disruption of one or both the neutron stars, or from other processes that take place during and immediately after the merger -- the seed magnetic field configuration in the disc could be different, potentially affecting the efficiency \citep{Christie2019}.
+While a detailed investigation of such a dependence is beyond the scope of this work, we expect it to differ significantly from the $\nu\bar\nu$ case.
+This could therefore constitute the basis to distinguish the two mechanisms from each other through the application of the method described in this work to a large sample of events.
+Independently of this, polarimetric observations of the SGRB prompt emission and, potentially, of the reverse shock in the early afterglow phase \citep{Lamb2019revshock} could reveal the degree of magnetisation in the jet, which can provide further insights into the jet-launching mechanism.